George Henry Preble: Writing career

-Preble was also known as a writer on naval and historical topics and as a collector of naval documents.
-His extensive personal library of books and documents related to the sea is located in The George Henry Preble Collection at the Navy Department Library.
+Preble was a writer on naval and historical subjects and a collector of naval documents.
+The Navy Department Library holds the George Henry Preble Collection, which includes books, pamphlets, manuscripts, correspondence, photographs, and other materials assembled by him. at the Navy Department Library.
 He was also active in various learned and genealogical societies of the time.
 In 1868, he published a genealogical history of the Preble family in North America, which included his biography and portrait, as well as that of his famous uncle, Edward The book also set forth a defense of his actions that led to his dismissal from the Navy, as well as the efforts of himself and others that led to his exoneration and reinstatement.
 In 1872, he published his Our Flag: Origin and Progress of the Flag of the United States of America, which is still cited as a source.
 He also took care of the original "Star-Spangled Banner" which had flown over Fort McHenry and had the flag sewn to a piece of sailcloth in order to preserve it.